yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Tracing/java.md

 ## Docker

-Refer to [java_Dockerfile](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/java_Dockerfile).
-Look at sections with SFTRACE-CONFIG description.
+- Refer to [java_Dockerfile](https://github.com/snappyflow/website-artefacts/blob/master/sfTracing/java/java_Dockerfile).
+Look at sections with `SFTRACE-CONFIG` description.

-Installation steps are provided. copy the trace agent to the container and start the container by attaching the agent to the application.
-Additionally, user has to add SnappyFlow configurations for profile_key, projectName, appName to the docker file
+- Installation steps are provided.
+Copy the trace agent to the container and start the container by attaching the agent to the application.
+- Additionally, user has to add SnappyFlow configurations for `profile_key`, `projectName`, `appName` to the docker file
-Once updated, build and start the container.
+- Once updated, build and start the container.

 ## Kubernetes